Practical Boundaries: A Guide to Emotional Self-Defense

 In such situations, it’s essential to stay calm and grounded.

 Staying grounded is about maintaining your mental and emotional equilibrium, even when faced with stressful or challenging situations.
-It’s about being firmly rooted in your reality and not allowing others to distort it.

 This means firmly holding onto your truths and not allowing yourself to be swayed by the manipulator’s tactics.